margo/specification/system-design/specification/margo-management-interface/api-requirements-and-security.md

 # API Requirements and Security Details
 ## General Requirements
 - The Workload Fleet Management supplier MUST implement the server side of the API specification contract.
-- The Device Owner MUST implement the client side of the API specification contract.
+- The Device supplier, via it's WFM Client, MUST implement the client side of the API specification contract.

 Below is a breakdown of the three major categories these requirements fall under: